When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 Unless you plan to breed or show your Great Pyrenees, in which case you will need to keep your dog intact, you are probably planning to have your Pyr neutered in the future.

 But when is the right time to neuter a Great Pyrenees?
-There are special considerations when you are planning for a neutering procedure for a giant dog breed like the Great Pyrenees.
+Special considerations exist when planning a neutering procedure for a giant dog breed like the Great Pyrenees.

-This article tells you exactly what you need to know to pick the right time to neuter your Great Pyrenees.
+This article tells you exactly what you need to know to choose the right time to neuter your Great Pyrenees.

 See a Great Pyrenees Right After Getting Neutered

-In this short YouTube video, a Great Pyrenees owner shares exactly what you can expect right after your Great Pyrenees has the neutering procedure.
+In this short YouTube video, a Great Pyrenees owner shares precisely what you can expect right after your Great Pyrenees has the neutering procedure.

-The Best Time to Neuter a Great Pyrenees Dog
+The Best Time to Neuter or Spay a Great Pyrenees Dog

-As you probably noticed here earlier when we talked about the right time to neuter a Great Pyrenees, there is more than a little disagreement amongst dog breeders, owners, and canine veterinarians about the best time to do this procedure.
+As you probably noticed here earlier, when we talked about the right time to neuter a Great Pyrenees, there is more than a bit of disagreement amongst dog breeders, owners, and canine veterinarians about the best time to do this procedure.

 Let’s talk about why this disagreement exists.